mithril-security/bastionlab/README.md

 ## ⚙️ What is BastionLab?

-**BastionLab is a simple privacy framework for data science collaboration.**
+**BastionLab is a simple privacy framework for data science collaboration, covering data exploration and AI traning.**

-It acts like an **access control** solution, for data owners to protect the privacy of their datasets, **and stands as a guard**, to enforce that only privacy-friendly operations are allowed on the data and anonymized outputs are shown to the data scientist.
+It acts like an **access control solution**, for data owners to protect the privacy of their datasets, and **stands as a guard**, to enforce that only privacy-friendly operations are allowed on the data and anonymized outputs are shown to the data scientist.

-- Data owners can let **external or internal data scientists explore and extract values from their datasets, according to a strict privacy policy they'll define in BastionLab**.
+- Data owners can let external or internal data scientists **explore and extract values from their datasets, according to a strict privacy policy** they'll define in BastionLab.
-- Data scientists can **remotely run queries on data frames without seeing the original data or intermediary results**.
+- Data scientists can **remotely run queries on data frames and train their models without seeing the original data or intermediary results**.

 **BastionLab is an open-source project.** Our solution is coded in Rust 🦀 and uses Polars 🐻, a pandas-like library for data exploration.